Kashrut: Costs

 In the United States, the cost of certification for mass-produced items is typically minuscule and is usually more than offset by the advantages of being certified.
 In 1975 The New York Times estimated the cost per item for obtaining kosher certification at 6.5 millionths of a cent ($0.000000065) per item for a General Foods frozen-food item.
 According to a 2005 report by Burns & McDonnell, most U.S. national certifying agencies are non-profit, only charging for supervision and on-site work, for which the on-site supervisor "typically makes less per visit than an auto mechanic does per hour".
 However, re-engineering an existing manufacturing process can be costly.
-Certification usually leads to increased revenues by opening up additional markets to Jews who keep kosher, Muslims who keep halal, Seventh-day Adventists who keep the main laws of Kosher Diet, vegetarians, and the lactose-intolerant who wish to avoid dairy products (products that are reliably certified as pareve meet this criterion).
+Certification usually leads to increased revenues by opening up additional markets to Jews who keep kosher, Muslims who keep halal, Seventh-day Adventists who keep the main laws of Kosher Diet, vegetarians, vegans and the lactose-intolerant who wish to avoid dairy products (products that are reliably certified as pareve meet this criterion).
 The Orthodox Union, one of the largest kashrut organizations in the United States, claims that "when positioned next to a competing non-kosher brand, a kosher product will do better by 20%".

 In some European Jewish communities, kosher supervision of meat includes a "tax" used to fund Jewish education in the community, which makes kosher meat more expensive than the cost of supervision alone would imply.

 Society and culture

 Adherence

 Many Jews partially observe kashrut, by abstaining from pork or shellfish or by not drinking milk with meat dishes.
 Some keep kosher at home but eat in non-kosher restaurants.
 In 2012, one analysis of the specialty food market in North America estimated that only 15% of kosher consumers were Jewish.
 Kosher meat is regularly consumed by Muslims when halal is not available.
 Muslims, Hindus, and people with allergies to dairy foods often consider the kosher-pareve designation as an assurance that a food contains no animal-derived ingredients, including milk and all of its derivatives.
 However, since kosher-pareve foods may contain honey, eggs, or fish, vegans cannot rely on the certification.

 About a sixth of American Jews or 0.3% of the American population fully keep kosher, and many more of them do not strictly follow all of the rules but still abstain from some prohibited foods, especially pork.
 The Seventh-day Adventist Church, a Christian denomination, preaches a health message which expects adherence to the kosher dietary laws.

 Surveys conducted in 2013 and 2020 found that 22% of American Jews by religion claimed to keep kosher in their homes.
-Pork consumption in particular seems to be a bigger taboo than other non-Kosher eating practices among Jews, with 41% claiming to at least abstain from eating pork.
-American Jews are generally less strict about Kosher laws when compared to Israeli Jews.
+Pork consumption in particular seems to be a bigger taboo than other non-kosher eating practices among Jews, with 41% claiming to at least abstain from eating pork.
+American Jews are generally less strict about kosher laws when compared to Israeli Jews.
 Nearly three times as many Israeli Jews reported that they commit to keeping kosher in their homes and 84% do not eat pork.